ethan-alt/hdbayes/README.md

 )
 #> Running MCMC with 4 chains, at most 15 in parallel...
 #>
-#> Chain 1 finished in 2.7 seconds.
+#> Chain 3 finished in 3.0 seconds.
-#> Chain 4 finished in 3.3 seconds.
+#> Chain 4 finished in 3.1 seconds.
-#> Chain 3 finished in 3.5 seconds.
+#> Chain 2 finished in 4.4 seconds.
-#> Chain 2 finished in 3.6 seconds.
+#> Chain 1 finished in 4.7 seconds.
 #>
 #> All 4 chains finished successfully.
-#> Mean chain execution time: 3.3 seconds.
+#> Mean chain execution time: 3.8 seconds.
-#> Total execution time: 3.8 seconds.
+#> Total execution time: 4.8 seconds.
 ## fit.hist.bhm$hist_bhm can be used for assessing MCMC convergence
 samples_bhm = fit.hist.bhm$beta_pred